-China says it will transfer US drone; Trump slams Beijing over incident
+US says China will return underwater drone

 - Trump called China's action "unprecedented"

-Washington (CNN)China's defense ministry said Saturday that Chinese authorities have decided to return a US underwater drone it seized in international waters earlier in the week, saying the US had "hyped up" the issue.
+Washington (CNN)China has agreed to return the US underwater drone that it seized in international waters earlier this week, the Pentagon said Saturday.

+"We have registered our objection to China's unlawful seizure of a US unmanned underwater vehicle operating in international waters in the South China Sea.
+Through direct engagement with Chinese authorities, we have secured an understanding that the Chinese will return the UUV to the United States," Pentagon spokesman Peter Cook said in a statement.

+Details were not immediately available on when or how it may be returned.

-Beijing's statement comes soon after President-elect Donald Trump weighed in on the matter, calling China's action "unprecedented."
+Earlier Saturday, China's defense ministry said Chinese authorities had decided to return it, but criticized the US for having "hyped up" the issue.
+President-elect Donald Trump weighed in on the incident, calling China's action "unprecedented."

 "Upon confirming that the device was a US underwater drone, the Chinese side decided to transfer it to the US side in an appropriate manner," Chinese Defense Ministry spokesman Sr. Col. Yang Yujun said.
 "China and the United States have been communicating about this process.
 It is inappropriate -- and unhelpful for a resolution -- that the US has unilaterally hyped up the issue.
 We express our regret over that."